“The MPA at UT Dallas gave me the practical skills necessary to succeed in the federal government.”

 Advice for EPPS Students

 Take advantage of experiential learning opportunities.
-Well before the conclusion of your program, apply for as many jobs and internships (such as the Presidential Management Fellows program) as possible.
+Also, well before the conclusion of your program, apply for as many jobs and internships as possible.
 The ideal scenario is that you will be able to choose between multiple prospects.

 I enjoy traveling the world, spending time with my husband, and singing with the National Institutes of Health Chamber Singers.

 Updated July 2015